 The evening of the inauguration (and in the days after) there are many Balls held in and around Washington DC.
-They are separated into 2 types - sanctioned and un-sanctioned.
-The President is guaranteed to attend the sanctioned Balls only.
-The past 2 inaugurations had seen only 1 official sanctioned Ball, however the Presidential Inaugural Committee has yet to release plans for 2017.
+They are separated into 2 types – sanctioned and un-sanctioned.
+The President is scheduled to attend the sanctioned Balls only.

 How many Inaugural Balls will there be?

 While President Obama decreased the amount of Inaugural Balls that are typically held due to economic conditions, 2017 observed well over a dozen Inaugural Balls.
 Stay tuned here for announcements regarding the 2021 Inaugural Balls as the Inauguration approaches.
 Here is an incomplete list of Inaugural Balls for the 2017 Presidential Inauguration.

 Fun fact: The 1st Inaugural Ball for George Washington was not held until a week after he was inaugurated.
 Since then, recent elections have seen dozens of Inaugural Balls in the Washington D.C. area alone, with more going on all around the country.
 Read about some of the history of Presidential Inaugural Balls.